skip to main content

 The Residence (Iqama) Visa in Saudi Arabia is a permit for expatriates to reside and work in the Kingdom.
 Issued after entering with a work visa, it requires employer sponsorship and is renewable annually.
 The Iqama allows holders to open bank accounts, obtain driving licenses, and conduct other legal transactions.
 It's tied to the specific employer and job, with family members eligible to join under a dependent's visa.

-All diplomatic missions of Saudi Arabia in United States
+View All Diplomatic Missions of Saudi Arabia in United States

-Diplomatic missions of Saudi Arabia in neighbouring countries/regions of United States:
+Explore the diplomatic missions of Saudi Arabia in neighboring countries or regions of United States.

 United States in Saudi Arabia